SpeedaRJ/obsidian_folder_tabulation/README.md

-# Obsidian File Tabulation Plugin
+# File Tabulation Plugin

-A simple plugin designed to help you with navigating your Obsidian vault by enabling you to move through files in a single folder like they are tabs in a web browser.
+A simple plugin for Obsidian designed to help you with navigating your vault by enabling you to move through files in a single folder like they are tabs in a web browser.

 ## Features